 My trip to Kyrgyzstan purposely coincided with the World Nomad Games which only takes place every 2 years, but fret not because there are lots of cool events worth attending through the year.

-I’m once again going to direct you over to the CBT website since they have a fairly complete events calendar that features everything from horse games and cuisine celebrations, to folklore festivals and hunting demonstrations.
-You can also find a smaller events calendar here.
+I’m once again going to direct you over to the CBT website since they have a fairly complete events calendar that features everything from horse games and cuisine celebrations to folklore festivals and hunting demonstrations.

 Pack for warm and cool weather

 Kyrgyzstan is quite mountainous and the thing about being at high altitudes is that there is a big temperature shift from day to night and the weather can also change rapidly.

 By day you may be fine in a light t-shirt, but by night you’ll find yourself putting on every warm layer you own.
 I would pack a fleece, a rainproof windbreaker, fleece leggings, mittens, and a touque – especially if you’re doing yurt stays.

 You’ll also want to bring sunscreen and slather it on even if it’s overcast; it’s so easy to burn in high altitude and you don’t even realize it’s happening until you’re already a lobster.

 So it probably sounds like I’m contradicting myself, first telling you to plan your travels around major events and then suggesting you be flexible, but hear me out.

 It’s good to lock in your dates for events you don’t want to miss, but it’s also good to keep an open schedule during your travels in Kyrgyzstan because you’re going to get a lot of cool suggestions and insider tips from fellow travellers, and these are worth tracking down!